SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 - Provide necessary code deprecations for schematics.
 For more information, see [Updating Schematics]({{ site.baseurl }}{% link _pages/contributing/updating-schematics.md %}).

-- UI/UX guidelines (docs in progress).

-- Be compatible with most commonly used browsers.
+- Be compatible with modern browsers.
+For more information, see [Browser Compatibility](#browser-compatibility).

-- Function out of the box, if applicable, in Android and iOS devices.
+- If applicable, function on Android and iOS devices.
+For more information, see [Device Compatibility](#device-compatibility).

 ## Coding guidelines